 Educational Partner(s) Process for Engagement Certificated and Classified Staff- SETA and SEEA Reviewed data Met with staff to request feedback to inform the LCAP development throughout the year.
-Surveyed staff to request input related to student needs, possible actions to address needs, and potential updates to the LCAP [April] CHKS- March 2024 LCAP- April 2024 Posted the LCAP for public comment prior to public hearing -June 2024 Parents Site Council Meetings throughout the year CHKS Survey- March 2024 LCAP Survey - April 2024 Site Council/Parent Advisory Committee- May 21, 2024 Students CHKS Survey- March School Climate Survey - March 2024 LCAP Survey- April 2024 Administrators/ Principal and Associate Principal Conducted LCAP meetings with administrators to collaboratively monitor and support LCAP implementation, review data, and identify potential adjustments to actions being provided [Monthly} CHKS Survey- March 22024 LCAP Survey- April 2024
+Surveyed staff to request input related to student needs, possible actions to address needs, and potential updates to the LCAP CHKS- March 2025 Posted the LCAP for public comment prior to public hearing -June 2025 Parents Site Council Meetings throughout the year CHKS Survey- March 2025 Site Council/Parent Advisory Committee- May 22, 2025 Students CHKS Survey- March 2025 School Climate Survey - May 2025 Administrators/ Principal and Associate Principal Conducted LCAP meetings with administrators to collaboratively monitor and support LCAP implementation, review data, and identify potential adjustments to actions being provided.
+(Monthly) CHKS Survey- March 2025 Other School Personnel CHKS Survey- March 2025

-Other School Personnel CHKS Survey- March 2024 LCAP Survey- April 2024 SELPA Met quarterly with the SELPA administrator and the district Special Education team to determine that specific actions for students with disabilities (SWDs) are included in the LCAP.
+Educational Partner(s) Process for Engagement SELPA Met quarterly with the SELPA administrator and the district Special Education team to determine that specific actions for students with disabilities (SWDs) are included in the LCAP.
 This included, but was not limited to: Reviewing data for SWDs to identify areas of challenge, root causes, and specific needs; Identifying specific actions in the LCAP to address student needs; and Identifying professional development opportunities needed to support the capacity of teachers and administrators serving SWD.
-Additional consulting on LCAP on April 30, 2024 Community Partners Strategic Plan Process (May 2023) LCAP Survey April 2024 Posted the LCAP for public comment prior to public hearing [June 2024] Held a public hearing to solicit the recommendations and comments of members of the public regarding the specific actions and expenditures proposed to be included in the LCAP [June 2024] Adopted the LCAP and Budget at the board meeting and reported local indicator data as a non-consent item [June 2024] Posted the adopted LCAP prominently on our district web page [July 2024]
+Additional consulting on LCAP April 30, 2025 Community Partners Strategic Plan Process (May 2023) CHKS Survey April 2025 Posted the LCAP for public comment prior to public hearing [June 2025] Held a public hearing to solicit the recommendations and comments of members of the public regarding the specific actions and expenditures proposed to be included in the LCAP [June 2025] Adopted the LCAP and Budget at the board meeting and reported local indicator data as a non-consent item [June 2025] Posted the adopted LCAP prominently on our district web page [July 2025]